snowplow/advanced-analytics-web-accelerator/content/upload/upload_1.md

 #### **Step 3:** Load the data

 {{% notice info %}}
-Please note that the instructions are only valid when using Snowflake Classic Console!
+Please note that the instructions are only valid when using the Snowflake Classic Console!
 {{% /notice %}}

 3.1 Log into your web interface and click on `Databases` tab.